 From a purely technical viewpoint, instrument and targeting rules are simply two sides of the same coin.
 Maximization of any utility function or target subject to a macroeconomic model leads to an optimal instrument rule.
 For example, maximization of (29) with respect to the instrument π , subject to (4), gives the instrument rule $\pi = \pi^T - \varepsilon \xi/(1+\xi)$.
-This may be rewritten.
+This is impractical for monitoring and practical implementation, however, since it makes the instrument dependent on an unobservable shock.
+Fortunately, this rule may be rewritten.
 After solving (4) for ε and substituting the result, we obtain